 A great place to start, especially if you don’t have a lot of time, is in the 6th arrondissement.
 Here, in Saint Germain des Prés, you’ll find the two most renowned cafés separated by a tiny side street: Les Deux Magots and Café de Flore.

-These two Paris icons have been rivalries since the late 1800s, each claiming to be the most famous café in Paris.
-They even shared many of the same celebrity clients.
+These two Paris icons have been rivals since the late 1800s.
+Each claiming to be the most famous café in Paris, they even shared many of the same celebrity clients.

-The creme de la creme of the literary, art and intellectual scene discussed the latest ideas and movements at these establishments.
-Picasso, Hemingway, Jean-Paul Sartre, and Simone de Beauvoir have all lingered for hours over a single coffee purchase.
+The crème de la crème of the literary, art, and intellectual scene discussed the latest ideas and movements at these establishments.
+Picasso, Hemingway, Jean-Paul Sartre, and Simone de Beauvoir have all lingered over coffee purchases for hours.

-Dining outdoors at either is a fun way to spend a couple of hours.
+Dining outdoors at either is a fun way to spend a few hours.
 You can’t go wrong ordering Paris’s favorite snack, the gooey ham and cheese sandwich, Croque Monsieur.
 The food prices are typical for the city, but the beverages are a bit pricey.

 See Related: When Does the Eiffel Tower Sparkle?
 A Guide to its Stunning Light Display